 As we’ve discussed, optimum preventative maintenance starts with quality test point fittings

-and components that provide leak-proof connections
+and components that provide leak-proof

-before the ball check is open to minimize contamination and have self-locking metal caps to protect the system.
+connections before the ball check is open to minimize contamination and have self-locking metal caps to protect the system.
 Having test points installed along the hydraulic system lines allows for regular, quick and accurate testing of system pressure and other variables critical to the health of the system.

 Regular monitoring of system performance, analysis of fluid and scheduled fluid changeover are the keys to a long service life of equipment and components.
 Otherwise, there will likely be unplanned or even frequent equipment shut-downs that are far more costly than the required maintenance tools and a regular maintenance schedule.

-Keep a variety of test point kits on hand that include all styles of connections, test hoses, couplings, pressure gages, gage adapters, plugs and probes required for the various off-road or industrial equipment you have
+Keep a variety of test point kits on hand that include all styles of connections, test hoses, couplings, pressure gages, gage adapters, plugs and probes required for the various off-road or industrial equipment you have in service.

 Hydraulics & Pneumatics 6430